|Locking a Car Quietly|

 Hundreds of online forums going back more than a decade indicate that there is a lot of confusion about the significance of the stages of locking a car with a remote.
 With most newer remote locking systems, the first press of the key fob will cause the locks to engage and security to be armed.

 With most cars, safe, secure locking can be accomplished by pressing the key fob only once.
-When you press the key fob twice, the horn or another acoustical alert will sound for psychological assurance, and nothing more.
-The confirmation sound is unrelated to security.
+When you press the key fob twice, the horn or another acoustic alert will sound for psychological assurance, and nothing more.

 Many people assume that the first press of the lock button locks the doors and the second press arms the anti-theft device, and think that the "confirmation" sound is related to the anti-theft system, when it isn't.
 With most anti-theft systems, going back a quarter of a century, and including pre-factory installed aftermarket car alarms, the anti-theft system arms itself after a brief interval after the door is closed, whether or not one presses the key fob.